sciZer0/7/v/README.md

-<h3 align="center">Problem 5</h3>
+<h3 align="center">Problem 6</h3>

-The problem 5 is that on each of the existing blockchains, there are low incentives for validators and developers if calculated per person.
+Problem 6 is that on each of the existing blockchains, there are low incentives for validators and developers if calculated per person.

 Ideally, a blockchain must create highly generous incentives for validators and developers when calculated per person — in order to be a more sustainable working system.